PCD (album): Background and recording

 At the suggestion of Doug Morris—then chairman of Universal Music Group, "Don't Cha", which was originally recorded by Tori Alamaze and became a minor success on Billboards Hot R&B/Hip-Hop Songs chart, was given to the Pussycat Dolls as the label was trying to reinvent the girl group.
 While "Don't Cha" became an international success worldwide, an album had not been recorded yet.
 Fair stated, "we scrambled, got into formation" and worked on the album within 30 days at The Record Plant in Hollywood, California.
 According to Scherzinger, they took the time to put out the best record possible.
 She further explained that they were very selective with their songs and producers.
 As one of the executive producers, Fair enlisted a wide range of songwriters and producers for PCD, including CeeLo Green, Rich Harrison, Timbaland, and will.i.am.
 While searching for songs for the album, an A&R at Interscope Records and friend of Siobhan Fahey, a founding member of the girl group Bananarama, played to Iovine the song "Bitter Pill", which was included on Shakespears Sister's Songs from the Red Room (2009).
 After Fahey emailed the backing track to the label, it was radically altered and became "Hot Stuff (I Want You Back)", as they sampled Donna Summer's "Hot Stuff" in the chorus.
 Although Fahey did not like the group's version, financially she was delighted as it helped her fund her recordings.

+A 20th anniversary edition titled, PCD Forever was released on May 6, 2026.
+The reissue contains several remixes and coincided with a re-release of their second album, Doll Domination.